-How Much Should I Spend on a TV: The Ultimate 2024 Guide
+How Much to Spend on a TV: 3 Price Tiers

-Let’s talk about the modern-day hearth.
 That glowing rectangle in your living room isn’t just an appliance; it’s a portal.
 It’s where we gather to witness the fall of kingdoms in Westeros, solve crimes in the rain-slicked streets of a noir city, or laugh with our favorite sitcom family.
-So, when you ask, How Much Should I Spend On A Tv, you’re not just asking about a piece of electronics.
+So, when you ask, how much should I spend on a TV, you’re not just asking about a piece of electronics.
 You’re asking what a ticket to those worlds is worth.
 And honestly?
 That’s a much more interesting question.

 First Things First: What Kind of Viewer Are You?